bmeurant/technical-docs/software-architecture/system-design-fundamentals/communication-protocols.md

 ### Use Cases

 TCP is ideal for applications where data integrity is critical and latency is a secondary concern.
-- **Web Browsing**: Historically, and for HTTP/1.x and HTTP/2, [[#HyperText Transfer Protocol (HTTP)|HTTP]] runs on top of TCP to ensure web pages load completely.
+- **Web Browsing**: Historically, and for HTTP/1.x and HTTP/2, [[http|HTTP]] runs on top of TCP to ensure web pages load completely.
 With HTTP/3, the underlying transport shifts to QUIC/UDP.
 - **Email**: SMTP, POP3, and IMAP use TCP for reliable message delivery.
 - **File Transfer**: FTP and SSH rely on TCP to ensure files are transferred without corruption.
 - **[[software-architecture/databases/|Database Connections]]**: Ensuring that queries and results are transmitted without error.